RahulKoju/mern-blog/README.md

 ## Deployment

-The application is configured for deployment on Render.
+The application is deployed on Render and can be accessed at [https://mern-blog-xyxn.onrender.com/](https://mern-blog-xyxn.onrender.com/).

 The build script handles both frontend and backend deployment:

 ```bash
 npm run build